NathanZaldivar/pwnd/README.md

 1:) install the requests module using: pip3 install requests

-2:) download pwnd.py and run
+2:) download pwnd.py

+2:) grab a API key from https://haveibeenpwned.com/API/Key and open pwnd.py with a text editor, notepad will work.
+You will see a dictionary with a string 'API KEY GOES HERE', replace the text inside the quotation marks with the key, save the file and close the text editor.

+4:) run and enjoy

 **Module use:**